david-wagih/david-wagih/README.md

 </div>

 ## 🚀 About Me
 Software Engineer from Egypt passionate about building solutions for real problems.
-I specialize in backend development, system design, and cloud architecture.

 ## 🛠️ Tech Stack
 <div align="center">